 Traditional Training Was Failing Fast

 For years, the company used a web-based security training tool, which involved 30-minute videos and questionnaires to grade comprehension.
 But year after year, users were making the same mistakes, like clicking on phishing links.
 Each year they’d create the training content, a process that involved working with many different stakeholders across the company.
 But once employees were on the system, the security team lost visibility.
 The only metrics they could see were checkmark completion rates.
-They had no sense of how employees liked it, their answers, or any other insights that would be useful in developing a better security awareness program.
+They had no sense of employees’ answers, how they liked the trainings, or any other insights that would be useful in developing a better security awareness program.

-Once training was rolled out, many employees would forget to take it, or avoid taking it, meaning the security team had to follow up with various managers to notify them that their employees had to go through the training.
+Once training was rolled out, many employees would forget to take it, or avoid taking it, meaning the security team had to follow up with various managers to notify them.
 Sometimes this required months of follow-up.
 And anytime they wanted to refresh their content, they’d be looking at a three to six-month long project, requiring a lot of person-hours that could have been put towards higher priority security projects.
 Even after developing new training, they had no way of knowing how effective it was.